Did You Know? Knowledge is Power, Even in Families

 What is knowledge?

 For instance, when my sister tells me what’s happening in her life, I have knowledge about her.
 It’s information that is only obtained from her telling me.
 I couldn’t find it out from a book.
-I could learn it from someone else, and that’s where the power comes in.
+I could learn it from someone else, though, and that’s where the power comes in.

 Knowledge on its own is just information.
 It’s neutral, really.
 The problem comes in when we attach powerful meaning to it.